fiveladdercon/booster/README.md

 Keys
 ----

-Once compiled bin/keys utility will generate a new public/key.h and private/key.h pair.
+Once compiled, the bin/keys utility will generate a new public/key.h and private/key.h pair.

 Though it is quick and easy to generate new keys, once your application has been publicly released, the keys you released with are the ones you need to stick